JupiterOne/map-repo-dependencies/README.md

 ## Before Running

-- Create a directory containing the repositories that you would like the script to be run on (Note: You will need the path to this directory while running the script).
+- Create a directory containing the repositories that you would like the script to be run against (Note: You will need the path to this directory while running the script).

 - Ensure that the `package.json` for each repository is at the root of the